xmarcosx/dagster-via-kubernetes/README.md

 # Dagster on GKE
-Consider this a playground that looks at running Dagster locally for development and in GKE for production.
+Consider this a PoC that looks at running Dagster locally for development and in GKE for production.

 ## Local environment
 Authentication with the GCP project happens through a service account.
-In GCP, head to _IAM & Admin --> Service Accounts_ to create your service account.
+The commands below will create a service account and download a JSON key.

 ```sh
 gcloud config set project $GOOGLE_CLOUD_PROJECT;